semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

-The `sem edit` command works for `secrets` and `dashboards` only and allows you to edit the YAML representation of a `secret` or a `dashboard` using your favorite plain text editor.
+The `sem edit` command works for `secrets` and `dashboards` only and allows you to edit the YAML representation of a `secret` or a `dashboard` using your favorite text editor.

 ### sem apply

-The `sem apply` command works for `secrets` and `dashboards` and allows you to update the contents of an existing `secret` or `dashboard` using an external `secrets` or `dashboards` YAML file. `sem apply` is used with the `-f` command line option followed by a valid path to an appropriate YAML file.
+The `sem apply` command works for `secrets` and `dashboards` and allows you to update the contents of an existing `secret` or `dashboard` using an external `secrets` or `dashboards` YAML file. `sem apply` is used with the `-f` command line option followed by a valid path to a proper YAML file.

 ## Project Initialization